 - Copy of Ghana non-citizen ID

-Renewal of Residence Permit
+Renewal of Resident Permit in Ghana

 A holder of a residence permit may apply for a renewal of the permit.
 They must show that they did not violate the terms or abuse any of the privileges attached to the previous permit.